 04 of 10

 Rice can be the basis of a complete gluten-free vegan meal, and it doesn't have to be boring.
 This Asian rice salad recipe, relying on leftover brown rice, is a fabulous example.
 Filled with snow peas, bell pepper, green onions, and carrots, it comes together quickly.
 Serve it hot if you like, but this one is also perfect served cold.Continue to 5 of 10 below.

 05 of 10

-While it may not seem like the most exciting gluten-free vegan dinner idea, just about everyone likes this vegetarian chili.
+While it may not seem like the most exciting gluten-free vegan dinner idea, just about everyone likes this vegetarian black bean and sweet potato chili.
 Made with nothing but beans, sweet potatoes, and spices, this chili recipe is sure to become a new family favorite.
 Better yet, you can prepare it in under an hour.

 06 of 10

 Many Asian noodles are made from rice or gluten-free grains and are completely vegan.
 Keep Asian noodles as a staple in your pantry so you can whip up great dishes such as this super-easy vegan pad Thai with rice noodles.
 The key to making it gluten-free is to choose a wheat-free soy sauce substitute, such as tamari.

 07 of 10